I am in the WCC:

 During emergency response, members may be required to stay away from home for up to 30 days at a time.
 Housing accommodations provided may consist of a campsite, community center basement, or other makeshift locations while working on emergency response.
 These are rigorous assignments so please be sure you are up to the challenge before applying to one of these crews.
 See past examples of WCC emergency response.

 We offer an internship program within WCC, called the WCC Individual Placement (IP) Program.
-Individual Placements work for natural resource organizations throughout the state of Washington.
+These are typically limited to 12-month positions (July 15 recruitment start date).
+IPs work for natural resource organizations throughout the state of Washington.
 They assist biologists, foresters and environmental educators.
 IPs perform the following types of projects:

 Because of the technical nature of these positions, a college degree is preferred, but not required.